Saskatchewan Highway 969: History

 The highway was originally part of Provincial Highway 2 that connected Prince Albert to La Ronge.
 Highway 2 was realigned in the 1960s, and the route was renumbered as Highway 169, but was renumbered to Highway 969 in the early 1980s as part of the establishment of the 900-series highways.
-Highway 969 used to follow Candle Lake Road south of Montreal Lake; however, when the road was removed from the provincial highway system, and Highway 969 was realigned to follow former Highway 930.
+Highway 969 previously followed Candle Lake Road south of Montreal Lake but the road was removed from the provincial highway system, and Highway 969 was realigned to follow former Highway 930.

 Major intersections

 From south to north.
 The entire route is in the Northern Saskatchewan Administration District and Division No. 18.